-The company is able to offer a complete range of masonry work on heritage, institutional and public buildings.
-At Rainville & Frères, employee safety is a priority.
+The company is able to offer a complete range of masonry work on heritage, institutional, and public buildings.
+At Rainville et Frères, employee safety is a priority.
 Trust, respect, communication and open-mindedness are also key values.
-It is with attention to details and the help of its competent, experienced and specialized workforce that Rainville et Frères has reached the top of its art.
+It is with attention to detail and the help of its competent, experienced, and specialized workforce that Rainville et Frères has reached peak performance in its domain.

-To preserve the architectural heritage, to restore the authentic and traditional character of every building we touch and to remain at the forefront in the execution and organization of work sites.
+To preserve architectural heritage, to restore the authentic and traditional character of every building we touch, and to remain at the forefront in the execution and organization of work sites.

-and confidence.
-Honoring our word and our ideas.
+We carry out our activities competently and with confidence.
+We honor our words and our ideas.